Josefinekihlstrom/Plant-Memory/README.md

 * **Fixed!** The cards wouldn't shuffle when playing the game.
 Solved the problem by going back and change the cards variable value to javascript code instead of jquery that I wrote from the beginning.
 The problem must have been caused by a misunderstanding from my side in the code I wrote.
-* **Not fixed yet!** When you click too quick on the next card the card flip audio will sometimes not play.
-I've tried to solve this issue but could not find a solution that would fix this problem.
-Due to lack of time this is something I will have to fix in the future and the bug is therefor not fixed right now.
+* **Fixed!** When you clicked too quick on the next card the card flip audio would sometimes not play.
+Probably because the sound wasn't done playing the first time clicking the card.
+I solved it by putting the flip card sound to a current time of 0 when a card is clicked.
+This made it possible to play the audio quickly after it's first been executed.
 * **Fixed!** The ClearInterval function was not working to stop timer when game is finished.
 I Decided to start from scratch and make a new timer with cleaner code to hopefully get a better understanding of it and make it work.
 The new timer that was made worked and I was able to pause it when the game was finished.